 These people must, in their work, adopt measures to prevent money laundering and terrorist financing and to this end, based on risk, shall apply standard measures, simplified or auxiliary, of knowing the clientele, which enables them to identify, if applicable, the beneficial owner.
 Also, these people and their employees are obliged not to disclose, besides from the cases provided by law, information held in relation to money laundering and terrorist financing and to not warn customers about the formal complaint.

 From the moment an individual, while working for a legal person mentioned above or one of the individuals has suspicions that an operation to be performed is that of money laundering or terrorist financing, must inform the person in charge who immediately notifies the National Office for Preventing and Combating Money Laundering.
+The experts at our Romanian law firm can assist those making these notices.
 The appointee analyzes the information received and informs the Office regarding the reasoned reasonable suspicions.
 The Office acknowledges the receipt of the notification.

 The Office shall analyze and process the information, and when it finds that there are serious indications of money laundering or financing of terrorism, immediately notifies the Prosecutor’s Office of the High Court of Cassation and Justice.

-In case you require more information regarding the offense of money laundering under the legal provisions of Romania or need specialized legal assistance regarding this crime, do not hesitate to contact the attorneys within the law firm Darie, Manea & Associates who will provide accurate and complete information, finding the best solutions for your problems.
+In case you require more information regarding the offense of money laundering under the legal provisions of Romania or need specialized legal assistance regarding this crime, do not hesitate to contact the attorneys at Darie, Manea & Associates law firm in Romania who will provide accurate and complete information, finding the best solutions for your problems.